 What is ATOL and how does it protect you?

-ATOL (Air Travel Organiser’s Licence) is a scheme that protects travellers and their money if the travel operator they booked with ceases trading, before, or whilst they’re on holiday.
-This means you will be able to claim your money back or continue your holiday and be repatriated.
+ATOL stands for Air Travel Organiser’s Licence and is a financial protection scheme that protects you and your money if the travel firm you booked with stops trading, before, or whilst you’re on holiday.

-ATOL holders pay £2.50 per traveller into a trust fund, which is used to repatriate, refund, or reimburse travellers if their travel operator ceases trading.
+The way it works is ATOL holders, who are licensed to sell ATOL protected trips, pay £2.50 per traveller into a trust fund, which is used to repatriate, refund, or reimburse you if your travel operator stops trading.

-However, ATOL protected package holidays are covered by package holiday regulations, which would allow you to claim a refund if your flight was cancelled.
-You can find out more about package holidays by reading our ‘What are package holidays?’ blog.
+However, as ATOL protected package holidays are covered by package holiday regulations, you should be able to claim a refund if your flight is cancelled anyway.

-While uncommon, the scheme also applies to some flight only bookings.
-However, this is normally on flights where you pay for your ticket in instalments, or do not receive your ticket straight away after paying.
+Sometimes, the scheme will cover flight-only bookings, but this is rare and usually only applies on flights where you pay for your ticket in instalments, or don’t receive your ticket straight after payment.

 How can I tell if something is ATOL protected?

-Any company selling an ATOL protected trip, should state that the package is ATOL protected and they will display the scheme’s logo on their website or in their shop window.
+First off, any company selling an ATOL protected trip should state that the package is ATOL protected before any payment is made, and will normally display the scheme’s logo on their website or in their shop window.

-The certificate is proof that the holiday or trip you booked is ATOL protected.
-It also includes instructions on how to make a claim if you need to.
+While you’ll most likely be absolutely fine, in the rare case that something goes wrong, your certificate is proof that the holiday or trip you booked is ATOL protected – and will include instructions on how to make a claim.

 View more news